Writing a metric fudge-ton of words? All in a day's work, friend.

-I’ve been freelancing since I left formal education but have been a full time editor for Healthline Media, writing on both their Medical News Today and Greatist platform.
-And yes, they are the biggest and best health publisher in the world.
+I’ve been freelancing since my formal education finished but am now a full-time editor for Healthline Media, writing on both their Medical News Today and Greatist platforms.
+(And yes, they are the biggest and best health publisher in the world.)

-At a freelance level, I’ve been putting together slick website copy, ghostwriting blogs (which I cannot include due to an NDA, but you’ve probably already read them), and putting out articles.
-I used to write about battle rap a whole lot as well, and was on the first proper news site for the battle scene, BattleRap.com.
+At a freelance level, I’ve been putting together slick website copy, ghostwriting blogs (which I cannot include due to an NDA, but you’ve probably already read them), and building polished, informative articles.
+I used to write about battle rap a whole lot as well and was on the first proper news site for the battle scene, BattleRap.com.

 I Went on a Reality Show to Face My Social Anxiety — Well, That Was Dumb